geoHeil/spark-on-lets-code/README.md

 # Spark On

-This small Spark project provides the sample code which we've talked about in the `Spark On` blog post series at [47D Blog](http://www.47deg.com/blog/tags/sparkonletscode).
+Based on the `Spark On` blog post series at [47D Blog](http://www.47deg.com/blog/tags/sparkonletscode) I want to:
+  - upgrade dependencies
+  - use scala.js for the frontend
+  - learn about akka-remoting
+  - add CQRS / Eventsourcing
+over time as I learn more about AKKA.
 ## App Requirements

 * Twitter Credentials to connect to the Twitter API.
 Read more about it [here](https://dev.twitter.com/overview/documentation).